jaclu/tmux-menus/README.md

 FORCE_ALT_DIALOG=1`

 ## Compatibility

 | Version | Notice
 | - | - |
 3.2 | Fully compatible
 3.0 - 3.1c | Menu centering not supported, it's displayed top left if C is menu location.
 1.8 - 3.0 | Only available using whiptail

+The above table covers compatability for the general tool.
+Each item has a min tmux version set, if the running tmux doesn't match this, that item will be skipped.

 ## Installation